 Common elective courses for math minors:

 Other upper division math courses can be used to complete the minor, but may have one or more of these courses as prerequisites.
 The specific selection of courses depends on your interests, and we recommend tou discuss you an advisor or the Math Chair.
 Up to 15 credits, including courses taken elsewhere and AP or other exam credit, can be transferred to meet these requirements.

 Data science is the study of data-driven decision making.
 Recent decades have seen a ballooning of both the breadth of areas in which data is collected, and the magnitude of that data impacts diverse fields, from biology to sociology, engineering to marketing.
 Seattle, with its deep connections to the technology industry, has become one of the intellectual centers of this emerging field, and there is a growing demand for data science professionals.

 In order to earn a minor in data science, students must complete 30 credits.
-Download the Data Science Minor Advising Guide or see the information below:
+Download the or visit our Course Catalog for more information.

 Programming: Choose one of the following four courses (4-5 credits)

 CPSC 1220 - Data-driven Problem Solving and Programming

 CPSC 1420 - Programming and Problem Solving I

 MEGR 2810 - Engineering Methods

 Statistics: Choose one of the following nine courses (5 credits)